pscally1005/pscally1005.github.io/_posts/recipes/sweet-spreads/2023-05-21-sweet-potato.markdown

     <li><a href='/recipes/pumpkin-cake'>Frosted Pumpkin Cake</a></li>
   </ul>
 Instructions:
-- Wash the potatoes.
+- Wash the <a href='/misc/veggies#potato'>potatoes</a>.
 Prick with a fork all over about 10 times, and wrap in aluminum foil

 - Bake in the oven for 90 minutes at 400F until very soft.
-You can also air fry at 400F for 1 hour.
+You can also <a href='https://amzn.to/3FuWETp'>air fry</a> at 400F for 1 hour.
 Slice open, and allow to steam out for a few minutes

-- Cut off the ends, and transfer the rest of the potatoes (with the skins!!) to a food processor.
+- Cut off the ends, and transfer the rest of the <a href='/misc/veggies#potato'>potatoes</a> (with the skins!!) to a <a href='https://amzn.to/4q0AUjI'>food processor</a>.
 Blend until smooth
 Notes:
-- You can also turn this into mashed sweet potatoes.
+- You can also turn this into mashed <a href='/misc/veggies#sweet-potato'>sweet potatoes</a>.
 Season to taste with garlic powder, onion powder, black pepper, salt, paprika, and parsley
 ---